gsvendsen/fake-news/README.md

 ```
 $ git clone https://github.com/gsvendsen/fake-news.git
 ```
-2. Set up a dedicated webserver document root for the cloned repository
+2. Set up a dedicated webserver with the document root as the cloned repository

 ### Features
 - Sort posts by newest or oldest first (newest being default)